zkutasi/homelab/backups/README.md

 [Official Site](https://duplicacy.com)

 Duplicacy can back up folders on the local host only.
 Therefore it must be installed on all of the Hosts.
-A multi-host feature was planned, but it seems it was ditched (see [here](https://forum.duplicacy.com/t/allow-a-single-web-ui-to-manage-multiple-workstations/8425)).
+A multi-host feature was planned, but it seems it was ditched (see [this forum post](https://forum.duplicacy.com/t/allow-a-single-web-ui-to-manage-multiple-workstations/8425)).
 No official docker container exists, but there are people who create them and publish them on DockerHub.
 It is imperative to know, that there are two binaries: duplicacy and duplicacy-web, so the latter is needed for the WebUI.
 Chose a docker image that contains this one too.

 Cons: